 - Moshi Monsters has a minor character who's a spider named Scratch, who once helped the Super Moshis save Simon Growl from a fall by using a web.

-- In Pokémon, Spinarak from Second Generation and Joltik from Fifth Generation are Pokémon depictions of spiders that actually are cute and nice, also seen in their appearances in the anime.
-However, their evolutions (Ariados and Galvantula, respectively) may look scary, but in the end all depends of their trainers.
+- In Pokémon, Spinarak from the Second Generation, Joltik from the Fifth Generation and Dewpider from the Seventh Generation are Pokémon depictions of spiders that actually are cute and nice, also seen in their appearances in the anime.
+However, their evolutions (Ariados, Galvantula and Araquanid respectively) may look scary, but in the end all depends of their trainers.

 - Questionable Content has Gordon the AnthroPC, a congenial AI who doesn't quite understand that his cartoonish mini-Spider Tank chassis is pure Nightmare Fuel to a lot of his clients.